cockles98/machine-learning-from-scratch/README.md

-# 🧠 Machine Learning from Scratch (NumPy Implementation)
+# 🧠 Machine Learning from Scratch

 > **"What I cannot create, I do not understand." — Richard Feynman**